-Figure 1 CHR Front Panel Picture
+Figure 1 - CHR Front Panel Picture

-The CHR is the corner stone of a range of security products developed and signed by BULL as Application Provider and known as "CRYPT2Pay HR" and "CRYPT2Protect HR" product ranges.
+The CHR V005/B is the corner stone of a range of security products developed and signed by BULL as Application Provider.
 Additional products may be developed by Application Providers, based on the CHR.